makerdao/community/governance/polls/Update the wstETH oracle to assume a 1:1 stETH:ETH peg - January 8, 2024.md

 ---
-title: Update the wstETH oracle to assume a 1:1 stETH:ETH peg - January 08, 2024
+title: SparkLend Ethereum - Update the wstETH oracle to assume a 1 to 1 stETH to ETH peg - January 08, 2024
 summary: Signal your support or opposition to updating the wstETH oracle to assume a 1:1 stETH:ETH peg
 discussion_link: https://forum.makerdao.com/t/spark-spell-proposed-changes/23298
 parameters: